Time Spines

 Introduction

-A time spine entity is a list of dates, that has relations to date columns of other entities.
+A time spine entity is a list of times (like consecutive dates), that has relations to time columns of other entities.

 The main use cases for a time spine are: